VNC server for daily builds

 Did you get feedback during the Hackfest?
 Is there some more work we need to provision for?

-#17 Updated by Florian Effenberger about 2 years ago
+#17 Updated by Florian Effenberger over 2 years ago

 - Assignee changed from Christian Lohmaier to Sophie Gautier